stevenloe/old-theater/website/content/supports/sponsor.md

 We're a small theater.
-Our small size is part of what makes The Old Theater such a *great* place to see a performance.
+Our small size is a big part of what makes The Old Theater such a *great* place to see a performance.
 You'll be close to the action on stage... much closer than you would be at a larger venue.

 The challenge of running a small non-profit theater is, revenue from ticket sales alone often won't cover the costs of staging a production, bringing a musical artist to town, or putting a movie you love on our big screen.